-Harvest/Overutilization.-Pacific Lamprey harvest for food or commercial purposes may present a threat if these activities are concentrated on rivers with low population numbers.
+Harvest/Overutilization.-Pacific lamprey harvest for food or commercial purposes may present a threat if these activities are concentrated in rivers with low population numbers.
 Harvest of lamprey can change population structure and alter distribution, thus reducing population numbers.
 Legal harvest of adults and ammocoetes occurs in California and Alaska.

-Predation.-Native and non-native fish, marine mammals, and birds, prey upon Pacific Lamprey (Close et al. 1995; Moyle 2002) and may pose a threat to lamprey abundance, particularly in altered habitat.
-As Pacific Lamprey migrate through reservoirs and their associated dams, they may be more susceptible to predation.
+Predation.-Native and non-native fish, marine mammals, and birds prey upon Pacific lamprey (Close et al. 1995; Moyle 2002) and may pose a threat to lamprey abundance, particularly in altered habitat.
+As Pacific lamprey migrate through reservoirs and associated dams, they may be more susceptible to predation.
 American mink, birds, raccoons, various fish, and other species feed upon ammocoetes (Semakula and Larkin 1968; Galbreath 1979; Beamish 1980; Wolf and Jones 1989).
 Adult lamprey are eaten by otters, sea lions, seals, and sturgeon (Roffe and Mate 1984), and northern pike in Alaska (Betsy McCracken, USFWS, personal communication).
-Concentrations of Stellar sea lions in recent years below Bonneville Dam in the Columbia River have been observed consuming large quantities of Salmon, White Sturgeon Acipenser transmontanus, and Pacific Lamprey, although the impact of predation has not been quantified
+Concentrations of Stellar sea lions in recent years below Bonneville Dam in the Columbia River have been observed consuming large quantities of salmon, white sturgeon, and Pacific Lamprey, although the impact of predation has not been quantified.

-Disease.-Information pertaining to Pacific Lamprey disease is limited; however, some adults have been collected and the samples analyzed for a spectrum of potential pathogens by the

-USFWS Lower Columbia River Fish Health Laboratory in the 1990-2003 period (Cochnauer et al. 2006).
-The pathogen that causes furunculosis, Aeromonas salmonicida, has been detected in lamprey in the Columbia River Basin (Cummings et al. 2008) and western Oregon.
-The causative agent for bacterial kidney disease (BKD), Renibacterium salmoninarum, was also found in Pacific Lamprey sampled in the ponds at Entiat National Fish Hatchery in Washington (J. Evered, USFWS, personal communication).
+Disease.-Information pertaining to Pacific lamprey disease is limited; however, some adults have been collected and the samples analyzed for a spectrum of potential pathogens by the USFWS Lower Columbia River Fish Health Laboratory in the 1990-2003 period (Cochnauer et al. 2006).
+The pathogen that causes furunculosis, Aeromonas salmonicida, has been detected in lamprey in the Columbia River Basin (Cummings et al. 2008) and in western Oregon.
+The causative agent for bacterial kidney disease (BKD), Renibacterium salmoninarum, was also found in Pacific lamprey sampled in the ponds at Entiat National Fish Hatchery in Washington (J. Evered, USFWS, personal communication).
 The impact of these diseases in lamprey is currently unknown; however, in general, disease may influence lamprey health and reduce their ability to reproduce and survive.
 Finally, a basic understanding of the pathology of lampreys is lacking.
-Aeromonas salmonicida (the causative agent of furunculosis) and A. hydrophila are known to infect adult Pacific Lamprey (Cummings et al. 2008; Clemens et al. 2009; CRBLTWG 2011), and Renibacterium salmoninarum has been shown to reside in Sea Lamprey (Faisal et al. 2006) but no infection was found in directly challenged Pacific Lamprey adults (Bell and Traxler 1986).
-Virtually no information is available on the pathology of larval and juvenile Pacific Lamprey.
-Future research directed at direct disease challenges of Pacific Lamprey with pathogens of concern (e.g., infectious hematopoietic necrosis virus [IHNV] or BKD) may provide information related to the ability to larval lamprey to serve as vectors of transmission.
+Aeromonas salmonicida and A. hydrophila are known to infect adult Pacific Lamprey (Cummings et al. 2008; Clemens et al. 2009; CRBLTWG 2011), and Renibacterium salmoninarum has been shown to reside in Sea Lamprey (Faisal et al. 2006) but no infection was found in directly challenged Pacific Lamprey adults (Bell and Traxler 1986).
+Direct disease challenge of Pacific lamprey ammocoetes with infectious hematopoietic necrosis virus [IHNV] and a west coast variant of viral hemorrhagic septicemia [VHS] were conducted and in both cases the virus was shed completely within days of exposure.
+More disease challenge work is needed to determine lampreys' potential role as a vector of disease.

-Small Effective Population Size.- As Pacific Lamprey adults are attracted to ammocoete pheromones (Fine et al. 2004) as seen in other lamprey species (Li et al. 1995; Bjerselius et al. 2000; Vrieze and Sorensen 2001; Fine et al. 2004), low numbers or a lack of ammocoetes in spawning tributaries may result in reduced attraction of adults and therefore increase the chances of inbreeding.
+Small Effective Population Size.- As Pacific lamprey adults are attracted to ammocoete pheromones (Fine et al. 2004) as seen in other lamprey species (Li et al. 1995; Bjerselius et al. 2000; Vrieze and Sorensen 2001; Fine et al. 2004), low numbers or a lack of ammocoetes in spawning tributaries may result in reduced attraction of adults and therefore increase the chances of inbreeding.

-Lack of Awareness.-A lack of awareness on the distribution of Pacific Lamprey and their preferred habitat use can have negative and unintended impacts to Pacific Lamprey when inchannel activities restoring habitat or passage for other species are implemented.
+Lack of Awareness.-A lack of awareness on the distribution of Pacific lamprey and their preferred habitat use can have negative and unintended impacts when in-channel activities restoring habitat or passage for other species are implemented.
 For example, dewatering a stream to replace a culvert may strand ammocoetes, and use of heavy equipment to dig out channels can remove ammocoetes from the channel (Streif 2009; USFWS 2010).